Why [acronym_tooltip text=”GFSI”] was Founded

 There were a series of high profile international food recalls and crises in the 1990s.
 In order to deal with growing issues of food safety and associated recalls, retailers and brand manufacturers audited their manufacturing facilities using in-house developed standards, yet each developed their own audit standards with no input from one another.
 The consumer and food industry confidence was low in addressing effectively potentially harmful food recalls.
 The CEOs of the world’s largest food retailers, working with various forums, decided to take collaborative action.
 In May 2000, the Global Food Safety Initiative, a non-profit foundation, was founded.

 GFSI decided to benchmark the existing standards.
-The British Retail Consortium had already published their first BRC food safety standard in 1998.
+The British Retail Consortium had already published their first BRCGS food safety standard in 1998.
 The German and French retailers were starting to work together on the International Food Standard (IFS) and the Trade Association for the North American retailers (the Food Marketing Institute,), were developing their Safe Quality Food (SQF) Standard.

 What is a Third-party GFSI Audit?
 A third-party GFSI audit is an audit conducted objectively and impartially by an independent certification body (CB) and its auditor with certified GFSI credentials; of a food manufacturing process, product or service; to assess food safety systems and its compliance against the GFSI Benchmarked standards or schemes.